Why Would You Do That? (Watch Your Wife with Another Man)

-Why are husbands aroused by wife's infidelity?
+Why are some husbands aroused by their wives' infidelity?

 Posted Jul 08, 2010

 Author and blogger Chris Ryan guest hosted the Savage Love sex advice column this week.
 It's a great read, and a wonderful plug for Ryan's new book, Sex at Dawn.
 The first letter he answered was from a woman whose husband wanted to watch her have sex with another man, a request she fulfilled.
-But, as she described the enjoyment her husband had at watching her and having "after" sex with her, with the other man's ejaculate inside her, the wife became concerned that maybe her husband was gay.
+But as she described the enjoyment her husband had at watching her and having "after" sex with her, with the other man's ejaculate inside her, the wife became concerned that maybe her husband was gay.
 Ryan and Savage's responses normalized the desire and behavior, suggesting that the husband was heterosexual, and was driven by the biological impetus of sperm competition, and voyeurism.
-I like Ryan's responses, especially the nonpathological view, but think that this is a very complex behavior, with a lot more reasons behind it.
+I like Ryan's responses, especially the nonpathological view, but I also think that this is a very complex behavior, with a lot more reasons behind it.

-• The Thrill of the Taboo - there are few things in our society as stigmatized as a husband whose wife is unfaithful.
-Historically, such men have been beaten, ostracized and ridiculed, and regarded as weak, "sissy men."
+- The thrill of the taboo.
+There are few things in our society as stigmatized as a husband whose wife is unfaithful.
+Historically, such men have been beaten, ostracized, and ridiculed, and regarded as weak, "sissy men."
 Some of the men I interviewed described explicitly that the taboo was the thrill for them, from the excitement of the forbidden and the naughty.

-• Physical health issues - In Lady Chatterley's Lover, Lord Chatterley was physically unable to have intercourse with his wife (though, as my own wife points out, his fingers and tongue still worked just fine - why wasn't he using them?).
+- Physical health issues.
+In Lady Chatterley's Lover, Lord Chatterley was physically unable to have intercourse with his wife (though as my own wife points out, his fingers and tongue still worked just fine; why wasn't he using them?).
 I did see a number of men who reported that due to physical complaints, they weren't able to be as vigorous in bed as they and their wives would like.
 While the wives by and large were happy with things as they were, the husbands often felt their wife's loss of sexual satisfaction more strongly than the wife themselves, and were motivated to encourage the wife to sleep with other men.

-• Female sexual fulfillment - women's sexual capacity is far greater than that of males'.
+- Female sexual fulfillment.
+Women's sexual capacity is far greater than that of males'.
 The world record for male orgasms is about 26 in a 24-hour period.
 Per Sherfey's research, women have documented as many as 60-65 orgasms in a single hour.
 I saw many men who reported that their wives were highly sexual beings, with a greater sexual capacity, and it simply turned the husbands on and pleased them to be able to see their wives sexually satisfied, at a degree that a single husband couldn't match.
-I also speculate that there is a degree of vicarious experience here - by being a part of the experience, the husband gets to vicariously experience what it's like to have that greater sexual capacity, and identifies in a strong manner with his wife and the essence of female sexuality in a way that most men never experience.
+I also speculate that there is a degree of vicarious experience here: By being a part of the experience, the husband gets to vicariously experience what it's like to have that greater sexual capacity, and identifies in a strong manner with his wife and the essence of female sexuality in a way that most men never experience.

-• The royalty perk - In the 1960's Motown song, the line goes "save the last dance for me," as the husband watches his wife dance with other men.
-Many of the men I interviewed got a thrill, a sense of being "king" that they had a wife who was so sexy, that other men wanted to be with, but who ultimately came home with him, the husband.
-It made the men feel powerful and successful, that they had such a sexy wife.
+- The royalty perk.
+In the 1960's Motown song, the line goes "save the last dance for me," as the husband watches his wife dance with other men.
+Many of the men I interviewed got a thrill, a sense of being "king" that they had a wife who was so sexy that other men wanted to be with, but who ultimately came home with him, the husband.
+It made the men feel powerful and successful that they had such a sexy wife.

 A common fantasy is that the practice of wife-sharing starts when a husband catches his wife cheating, and finds himself strangely turned on.
-This might sometimes, though very, very rarely.
-But, it is at root of Dan Savage's past responses to these men, a response that Savage and Ryan didn't repeat in this column.
+This might happen sometimes, though very, very rarely.
+But it is at root of Dan Savage's past responses to these men, a response that he and Ryan didn't repeat in this column.
 Usually, Savage quotes the "eroticization of fear" hypothesis, that these men so fear their wife's infidelity that they eroticize the fear, in order to reduce the anxiety, managing it by sexuality, until they have turned the fear into a sexual fetish.
 In my book, I encountered a single man who described this scenario.
 It might happen, but it's a lesser answer than all of the above.
 Hopefully through their partnership, Christopher Ryan opened Savage's eyes to the wide range of other explanations.